You can apply for Jobseeker’s Allowance (JSA) to help you when you look for work.

 You can claim Jobseeker’s Allowance (JSA) online.

-You’ll get a text or phone call within 2 working days to arrange a JSA interview at your local Jobcentre Plus.
+You’ll get a text or phone call within 2 working days to arrange a JSA interview at your local Jobcentre Plus office.

-You can make a ‘rapid reclaim’ if you’ve had JSA in the last 26 weeks.
-Making a reclaim online should take about 10 minutes.
+You can make a quicker claim for JSA online if you’ve had JSA in the last 26 weeks.

-You’ll still have to attend an interview at a Jobcentre Plus to get JSA.
+You still have to attend an interview at a Jobcentre Plus office to get JSA.

 If you can’t apply online